osmosis-labs/docs/docs/osmosis-outpost/faq.md

 ### Not allowed
-If you want to perform a swap but the swap button is disabled and says "Not allowd", this means that you denied the connection of the dApp to one of the chains involved in the swap operations.
+If you want to perform a swap but the swap button is disabled and says "Not allowed", this means that you denied the connection of the dApp to one of the chains involved in the swap operations.
 You can allow/deny such permissions directly through your wallet (e.g., keplr).